 Our ambition with DySym is to provide a short-circuit simulation tool that is adapted to the current and future power system operators needs.
 Through a time-domain approach correctly representing the different power system components and their contribution during the short-circuit, the user will have the possibility to output different values to further analyze the system behavior.

 DySym is at a research stage and we are currently playing around with different models to see which hypothesis make sense and which modelling choices should be done.
 We plan to release a work plan as soon as possible and then distribute a first proof of concept.
-Don’t hesitate to have a look to our website to see the current status.
+Don’t hesitate to have a look at our website to see the current status.